dataventuresnz/mobility-index/README.md

 * We remove oceanic or inlet SA2s which sometimes have people misallocated into waterbodies which adds noise to the data.

-* We remove estimates from midnight until and including 4am because we determined that estimates over this period have reasonable noise due to a reduced likelihood of devices to show activity.
+* We remove estimates from 2am until and including 4am because we determined that estimates over this period have reasonable noise due to a reduced likelihood of devices to show activity.

 * We then subtract the minimum population from the maximum population count in a given day for an SA2.